 Why Taper Slowly?

 Prednisone is blocking your body making cortisol.
 Because you take prednisone, your body is likely incapable of making cortisol on its own.
 In scientific terms, your hypothalamic-pituitary-adrenal (HPA) axis has been hijacked by prednisone and is not doing its job anymore.
+It’s like an electrical circuit broke, but instead of copper wires to connect, it’s a bunch of hormones that need to start secreting again.
 It needs time to recover.

 The second scientific article, below, sums up the reason to taper slowly better than I could: